Last fact-checked: 14 October 2019

 Read on to discover why this Central American country should be high on your shortlist for reasons other than just saving money...

 Costa Rica is in Central America and is known for its natural beauty since it is a premier ecotourism destination.
-Rich in biodiversity tourists visit it for its exotic flora and fauna, nature treks, and bird watching.
+Rich in biodiversity, tourists flock here for its exotic flora and fauna, nature treks, bird watching and many more outdoor activities.
 Costa Rica is appealing on many levels – it has miles of beaches and blue sea for beach bunnies.
-Wildlife enthusiasts will find plenty to discover in the tropical jungles, including many animals and plants that are difficult to find in other parts of the world.
-Sports and adrenaline junkies will find many activities in Costa Rica’s natural terrain, including white water rapids and the sea offers fishing, diving, snorkeling and lots of other pastimes.
-For such a small country, you can certainly pack a lot in.
+Wildlife enthusiasts will find plenty to discover in the tropical jungles, including many animals and plants that are tricky to find in other parts of the world.
+Sports and adrenaline junkies will feel at home exploring Costa Rica’s natural terrain, including white water rapids, while the sea offers fishing, diving, snorkeling and more.
+For such a small country, you can certainly pack a lot in!

-This beautiful country is also an attractive medical tourism hub.
-The medical tourism industry has been growing since the 1990s and Costa Rica is now a favored destination for medical procedures that are not covered by insurance, particularly among people residing in Canada and the U.S. It is also a haven for expats who find the cost of living low, the weather good and the amenities and nature even better.
+Costa Rica is also an appealing destination for medical tourists.
+The country's medical tourism industry has been growing since the 1990s and Costa Rica is now a favored destination for medical procedures that are not covered by insurance, particularly among people residing in Canada and the U.S. It's also a haven for expats who find the cost of living low, the weather good and the amenities and nature even better.